Managing pesticide wastes, supporting green crop production in Central Asia and Türkiye

 Situation in Kyrgyzstan

-A national inventory update on obsolete pesticides was started in spring 2021.
-It is expected that only limited amounts of obsolete pesticides that require safeguarding still exist in stores.
+A national inventory update on obsolete pesticides has been completed 2021.
+It has been identified more that 4500 MT of obsolete pesticides.
+However, only limited amounts of obsolete pesticides require safeguarding.
 Some DDT volumes safeguarded under a previous GEF/UNEP project are located at At-Bashy and Balykchy site, while the bulk of the obsolete pesticides is stored at three landfills.
-The total volume of POPs wastes might be 1 000 – 2 000 MT with an unknown additional volume of contaminated land to treat.

 Currently, Kyrgyzstan has no waste disposal infrastructure in place and there is partially unclear attribution of responsibilities across the ministries.
 The country has started to develop elements of a national waste management strategy, however, a further engagement of both government and civil society in a discussion of best acceptable solutions for the treatment of various wastes including hazardous wastes is needed.